-To calculate the accounts receivable turnover, you first need to find the average accounts receivable balance.
-This is done by adding the beginning and ending accounts receivable and dividing by two.
-Next, take your net credit sales, which is the total sales on credit minus sales returns and sales allowances, and divide it by the average accounts receivable balance.
+To calculate the A/R turnover, you first need to find the average A/R balance.
+This is done by adding the beginning and ending A/R and dividing by two.
+Next, take your net credit sales, which is the total sales on credit minus sales returns and sales allowances, and divide it by the average A/R balance.

-To recap, the accounts receivable turnover ratio tells you how quickly you are collecting on the money owed to you by customers to whom you have granted credit privileges.
-It also provides insight into your credit policy and whether or not you need to improve upon your existing accounts receivable process and procedures.
-If you use accounting software like QuickBooks, you can quickly run the reports you need to calculate your A/R turnover ratio.
+The accounts receivable turnover ratio tells you how quickly you can collect on the money owed to you by customers who have been granted credit privileges.
+It also provides insight into your credit policy and whether you need to improve upon your existing A/R process and procedures.
+If you use accounting software like QuickBooks, you can run the reports you need to calculate your A/R turnover ratio quickly.

-QuickBooks is the accounting software we recommend to small businesses.
+QuickBooks is the top accounting software we recommend to small businesses.
 You can track all of your income and expenses and streamline your A/R process by invoicing customers and accepting online payments.
-Sign up today and you can qualify for up to 50% off of a paid subscription.
+Sign up today, and you can qualify for up to 50% off QuickBooks for three months.